talkable/talkable-docs/source/advanced_features/shopify_coupons_auto_sync.rst

 If any of these attributes differ from what they are expected to be and Talkable cannot fix that by updating a coupon list (see **Coupon list sync**), Talkable sends an email notification.

-Once Price Rule becomes critically different from the coupon list it is assigned to, the coupon list is no longer editable.
-Please encourage clients to fix the issues listed in the email notification to remedy this situation.
+Once the Price Rule becomes critically different from the coupon list it is assigned to, the coupon list is no longer editable.
+Please fix the issues listed in the email notification to remedy this situation.

 Coupon list sync
 ~~~~~~~~~~~~~~~~